top of page

 A note about weather...

-Before you head up the mountain, here’s a little about what to expect from the air and light up there.The mountains have their own rhythm — soft, shifting, and always a little unpredictable.
+Before you head up the mountain, here’s what to expect from the air and the light:

-• Clouds can roll in and wrap everything in fog.
-(It's beautiful)
+• Clouds might sweep in and wrap the world in fog (It’s beautiful)

 It’s all part of the story — and it’s always worth it.